 Basic net loss per share is calculated by dividing the net loss applicable to common stockholders by the weighted average number of shares of Common Stock outstanding during the period without consideration of Common Stock equivalents.
 Since the Company was in a loss position for all periods presented, diluted net loss per share is the same as basic net loss per share for all periods, as the inclusion of all potential common shares outstanding is anti-dilutive.

 Cash and Cash Equivalents

-Any products developed by the Company will require approval from the U.S. Food and Drug Administration (“FDA”) or foreign regulatory agencies prior to commercial sales.
-There can be no assurance that the Company’s products will receive the necessary approvals.
-If the Company is denied such approvals or such approvals are delayed, it could have a material adverse effect on the Company.
+Drug candidates developed by the Company may require approvals or clearances from the FDA or international regulatory agencies prior to commercial sales.
+There can be no assurance that the Company’s drug candidates will receive any of the required approvals or clearances.
+If the Company were to be denied approval or clearance or any such approval or clearance were to be delayed, it would have a material adverse impact on the Company.

 Property and Equipment

 Property and equipment are stated at cost less accumulated depreciation.
 Major additions and improvements are capitalized while maintenance and repairs that do not improve or extend the useful life of the respective asset are expensed.
 Depreciation of property and equipment is computed using the straight-line method over the estimated useful lives of the assets, which range from five to seven years.
 Leasehold improvements are amortized over the shorter of the lease term or the estimated useful lives of the assets.